-While there are other places around the country successfully implementing parts of this concept, Alexandria’s CHSN will be a first.
+While there are other places around the country successfully implementing parts of this concept, Alexandria would be a first if we build a Connected High School Network or a version of this concept.
 It will be homegrown and built on best practice and what works for kids.

 “What we are embarking on is a new day, it is innovation,” Superintendent Hutchings said, adding that future high schools need to give kids multiple pathways to get a diploma.
 He admits this is groundbreaking and untraditional, but it will result in preparing Alexandria’s youth for life.

 “It was huge for us to desegregate the schools” he has said, but just as we came together in 1971, we will connect to make this vision a reality to deliver a 21st century education to our students.